US extends license for businesses to work with Huawei by 90 days

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-WASHINGTON: The United States on Monday granted another 90 days for companies to cease doing business with China´s telecoms giant Huawei, saying the move would allow service providers to continue to offer coverage in rural areas.
+The United States on Monday granted another 90 days for companies to cease doing business with China's telecoms giant Huawei, saying the move would allow service providers to continue to offer coverage in rural areas.

 President Donald Trump in May effectively barred Huawei from American communications networks after Washington found the company had violated US sanctions on Iran and attempted to block a subsequent investigation.